brianglass/anastasis/files/weekday_vespers1.md

 <span style="color:red">Others, of the Mother of God.
 When from the Tree.</span>

-Wealth of the beggared, delight and refuge of the poor and hope of orphans are you, Sovereign Lady, and we glorify you, crying out in affliction, Â‘Holy of Holies, come now and rescue your servants from all assaults of demons, dread punishment and eternal condemnationÂ’.
+Wealth of the beggared, delight and refuge of the poor and hope of orphans are you, Sovereign Lady, and we glorify you, crying out in affliction, ‘Holy of Holies, come now and rescue your servants from all assaults of demons, dread punishment and eternal condemnation’.

 Truly the multitudes of my offences engulf my head, Pure Maiden, my iniquities are greatly multiplied and I, wretch and uncorrected, have acquired insupportable and numberless burdens.
 Therefore, only correction of sinners, by your fervent intercession, come now and save me.